 that a man is not justified

 The word “justified” primarily sets forth the idea of to deem, declare or cause to be right.
 The standard for relating to God is God Himself.
 God cannot compromise His integrity.
-As an absolute being, He cannot do anything outside His character, nor can He live with anyone that is outside His character.
-Every person on earth, save one, has committed sin (Romans 3:10,23).
+As an absolute being, He cannot do anything outside His character, nor can He live with anyone outside His character.
+Every person on earth, save one, has sinned (Romans 3:10,23).
 We all fall short of who God is in His righteousness.

 Paul uses the word “justified” four times in verses 16 and 17.
 When we stand in God’s court, our lawyer must defend us according to the laws of God, the laws that govern God Himself.